techhub-community/Hackbook/data/_data/Astha167/Astha167.md

-"name": "Astha Kumari", "quote": "Don't wait for the door to open.
-Kick it down. ", tech_stack": "Python,SQL" ,
+"name": "Astha Kumari",
+"quote": "Don't wait for the door to open.
+Kick it down. ", "tech_stack": "Python,SQL"